 Paying for an electronic data file can seem a bit weird, after all it is difficult to see exactly what you have bought.
 In the case of MiniGUIDES you will have purchased a full-colour PDF file which can be printed out and stored on your computer for later use.
 This means that you can take one copy with you on a trip, and if it gets trashed, just print out another copy when you get home.
 Additionally, once you have purchased a MiniGUIDE, most subsequent editions of that MiniGUIDE will be free downloads for you unless there are major changes.

 Although it is possible to download a MiniGUIDE as many times as you wish, we do advise that you keep a copy safe on your own hard disk.
-Certain MiniGUIDES are withdrawn from sale, particularly the interim MiniGUIDES that are produced between print editions of guidebooks.
+All MiniGUIDES will soon be withdrawn.
 Once the MiniGUIDE has been withdrawn, you will not be able to download another copy.

 MiniGUIDEs are produced in several different formats which are all designed to be printed out on good quality modern colour printers.
 Each one comes with an instruction sheet which describes in detail how they should be assembled.
 We also have a Help Page for further problems.